 Not Bitter or Angry

 I am not angry or bitter at Dad.
 I am glad I worked through a lot of my hurt and pain and was able to stop carrying my Dad’s guilt and shame for not being more.
 I believe that I am more than enough, disability and all.
 I am not my traumatic brain injury, but my brain injury changed the course of my life forever.
 I wish my Dad could have accepted that I was doing my very best, rather than wanting me to be someone without a disability.
 I am sad for both my Dad and myself because we could have had a much better relationship for many years before he died.
 His acceptance of my disability came in the last 3-4 years of my Dad’s life and he was able to accept that I was doing my very best.

-My Dad also told me that he was proud of me on many occasions.
+In the last 3-4 years of his life, my Dad told me that he was proud of me on many occasions.

 In conclusion, I would encourage the parents that are reading this post to encourage your children.
 Your child may have an invisible disability that has gone undetected for many years.
 If you want your child to excel avoid blaming, shaming and criticizing them for not being more.
 They may not be able to reach your expectations, however, they may be doing the best that they can.
 By acknowledging this reality, you will be able to cultivate an empowering relationship with your children that will last a lifetime.

 Parents by nature want their children to grow up to be professional adults.
 Having such a hope is not wrong, however, your child may never be able to become a Doctor or a Lawyer or some other dream you have for them.
 Encourage your children, teenagers, and young adults to follow their dreams, not yours.
 Nurture their strengths and you will both get what you desire, an empowered individual who is following their bliss.